MaibornWolff/codecharta/CC_JSON_SCHEMA_CHANGELOG.md

 -   An additional optional property `edges` has been added to the `cc.json`
 -   Defines an array of edges between buildings
--   Use SCMLogParser to generate edges
+-   Use SCMLogParser (SVN or Git) to generate edges

 ```ts
 export interface Edge {